Why learn Italian in the car?

 It’s true that the meaning of the sentences in the audio course “Ripeti con me!” is rarely related to that of other sentences.
 They don’t make full dialogues.
 This because long real-life dialogues don’t allow the kind of structure that is needed for spaced repetition.

 However, they’re not random because they follow a plan.
-Certain words are repeated during each lesson and, more importantly, throughout the course.
+Certain words are repeated during each lesson and, more importantly, throughout the course to learn Italian in the car.
 Grammar patterns are repeated intensively during each lesson and add up throughout the course to build complex sentences.
 Vocabulary goes from basic to relatively advanced.
 Grammar patterns go from simple to relatively complex.

 As a result, after this Italian audio course, you’ll be able to communicate because you’ll have learned how to handle the elements of virtually any sentence you might want to say, not limited to the sentences you heard in the course.

-For this Italian audio course, I picked most of the vocabulary from a list of the most frequent 1.000 words in Italian.
+For this Italian audio course to learn Italian in the car, I picked most of the vocabulary from a list of the most frequent 1.000 words in Italian.
 The grammar patterns are also very common, and in fact are found in any serious language course, either written or in audio, roughly in the same order as in this course.

 Understand the method to set your expectations: you’re not expected to use those exact sentences in real life.
 Actually, not even to remember them.
 That would be rote memorization and is neither expected nor desired.
 After you add vocabulary and grammar patterns to your repertoire, your brain will know how to recollect them and put them together in sentences you’ve never heard before.